In-Context Learning Enhanced Credibility Transformer: Introduction

 \subsubsection{Transformer architectures for tabular data}

 The adaptation of the Transformer architecture of \citet{vaswani2017attention} to tabular input data presents some challenges compared to their applications in large language models.
-Unlike sequential or grid-structured data, tabular features lack an inherent time-causal relationship for a canonical tensor encoding.
+Unlike sequential or grid-structured data, tabular features lack an inherent time-causal (positional) relationship for a canonical tensor encoding.
 This requires novel approaches to tokenization and positional encoding.
 The TabTransformer of \citet{huang2020tabtransformer} pioneered the application of Transformers to tabular data by applying self-attention exclusively to categorical embeddings while processing continuous features through a separate pathway.
 This design choice reflects the observation that categorical variables often exhibit complex interactions that benefit from attention mechanisms, while continuous features may adequately be handled by simpler feed-forward neural network (FNN) layers.

 The feature tokenizer (FT) Transformer of \citet{gorishniy2021revisiting} extends this approach by tokenizing all features, both categorical and continuous ones, and processing them through a unified Transformer architecture.
-Their continuous feature tokenization uses a simple FNN embedding with an embedding space dimension being identical to the one chosen for the categorical entity embedding.
+Their continuous feature tokenization uses a simple FNN embedding with an embedding space dimension being identical to the one chosen for the categorical entity embeddings.
 This then naturally allows one to write the input feature in tensor form, which is the suitable structure for Transformer architectures.
-In an actuarial context, \citet{Brauer} has empirically verified the excellent performance of these TF Transformer architectures on tabular input data.
+In an actuarial context, \citet{Brauer} has empirically verified the excellent performance of these FT Transformer architectures on tabular input data.
 Recent work on numerical feature encoding has explored various alternative approaches to handle continuous variables in Transformers.
 Noteworthy, piecewise linear encoding (PLE) of \citet{gorishniy2022embeddings} provides a differentiable binning of continuous features that adapts to the data distribution.
-Periodic encoding using sinusoidal transformations \citet{tancik2020fourier} can capture cyclical patterns (maybe less relevant in general insurance pricing), while quantile-based encoding leverages distributional information for a robust feature representation.